 - Maintain knowledgeable staff.
 The lender must ensure that new staff members are trained on relevant SFHGLP areas.
-Lenders will ensure that all staff utilizing the Guaranteed Underwriting System (GUS) and Lender Loan Closing (LLC) system are up to date on mandatory trainings.
 On a periodic basis, lenders are encouraged to seek refresher training for staff to promote efficiency and consistency in delivering the SFHGLP. - Performance improvement.
 If the Agency finds that a lender needs to improve its performance, the Agency will require training for the lender's staff.